 Help!
 I’m in a Fitness Rut!

-We hear you and to help, we've brought in the best expert we know.
-Claire Morgan-Hughes of Devon Fit Camp has an answer to all your dilemmas.
+We hear you and to help with your dilemmas, we've brought in the best expert we know: Claire Morgan-Hughes.

 A little while ago, we asked you, dearest Muddy readers to get in touch with all your fitness-related dilemmas and questions; basically anything that’s been holding you back from biting the bullet and committing to change.
 Now, we’re putting the amazing pocket rocket behind Devon Fit Camp through her paces as we shriek – H-E-L-P!
 Over to you, Claire!

 Q I’m a Mum with a busy full-time job and there just doesn’t seem to be enough time in my day for exercise!
 It always seems to be the thing that falls off my to-do list each week.
 I can’t seem to manage prioritising it, argh!